 Since December 2012, the Ministry of National Education, Higher Education and Research has been developing an ambitious strategy to bring schools into the digital age.
-This strategy aims to make the most of the opportunities offered by digital technology for the benefit of pupils’ success.
+This strategy aims to make the most of the opportunities offered by digital technology to contribut pupils’ success.

-In order to achieve this ambition, a large-scale digital plan for education was announced by French President François Hollande on 7 May 2015.
-The aim is to mainstream digital technology (in schools) at the start of the 2016 school year (September), with priority given to the first secondary school classes.
-The plan includes a phase called «foreshadowing» in 2015; this will involve the provision of educational resources and services on individual mobile devices in September 2015 to pupils in their eighth year at ISCED 2 (12 years old) and their teachers in 600 secondary middle and primary schools, with a focus on priority education areas.
+In order to achieve this ambition, a large digital plan for education was announced by French President François Hollande on 7 May 2015.
+The aim is to mainstream digital technology (at schools) at the start of the 2016 school year (September), with priority given to the lower secondary school classes.
+The plan included a phase called «foreshadowing» in 2015; it resulted in Septembre 2015, in the provision of educational resources and services through mobile individual equipment, to pupils in their eighth year at ISCED 2 (12 years old) and their teachers in 600 lower secondary and primary schools, with a focus on priority education areas.
+1,800 schools and 1,700 lower secondary schools have been gradually equipped since septembre 2016.

-This plan is based on the lessons learned from the large-scale experiments carried out to foreshadow the generalization of digital technology in schools planned for 2016.
+This plan is built on the lessons learned from significant experiments intended to foreshadow the digital generalization announced in 2016.

-Prepare middle school pupils for the future with 21st century digital skills.
+Prepare lower secondary school pupils for the future with 21st century digital skills.

 The digital plan is therefore a Presidential Priority as announced by François Hollande.
-Furthermore it is one of the main elements in the middle school reforms initiated last May by the minister of education.
+Furthermore it is one of the main elements in the lower secondary school reform initiated in May 2015 by the Minister of Education.
 The Ministry of Education and regional/local public authorities are working together and jointly mobilising financial resources in order to implement the national plan.

 In order to succeed in transforming teaching and learning practices with digital technology four pillars have been identified: